Evaluation of the Enrichment Partnerships Pilot

 Pilot-wide data collection: which all organisations and schools participating in the EPP will be asked to take part in.

-Case studies: which we will select a small number of organisations and schools to take part in.
+Case studies: which we will select a small number of schools and enrichment providers to take part in.
 Organisations will be selected to ensure that organisations with a range of characteristics and from the different regions participating in the pilot are represented.

 To support the development of the evaluation we are running a series of workshops with key stakeholders, coordinating organisations and schools.